UCSD-AUVSI/ARIA/Google Maps/README.md

 * display GPS coordinate of position of mouse in status bar

 TODO
-* Add duration, and radius (circle only)
-  * Add these new information to data sent over local network
+* Add type, altitude, and duration to info sent over local network
 * Add "Send Data" to Python interface
   * will send data received from Javascript to Mavlink